 Neglect is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
-Neglect may occur during pregnancy as a result of maternal substance abuse.
+Neglect may occur during pregnancy because of maternal substance abuse.
 Once a child is born, neglect may involve a parent or carer failing to:

-Provide adequate food, clothing and shelter (including exclusion from home or abandonment); Protect a child from physical and emotional harm or danger;

-Ensure adequate supervision (including the use of inadequate care-givers); or Ensure access to appropriate medical care or treatment.
+Provide adequate food, clothing and shelter (including exclusion from home or abandonment).
+Protect a child from physical and emotional harm or danger.
+Ensure adequate supervision (including the use of inadequate caregivers); or Ensure access to appropriate medical care or treatment.